facebook••facebook••youtube••contact••index••home

 For my speaking voice, not much is going on below 80 Hz and, set flat, the Beta 27 has a bit of the "big bottom" sound.
 Clarity of my voice increased slightly by using the built-in 80 Hz high pass filter:

 The Beta 27 was recorded through the Rode Streamer X with preamp gain at 50 dB.
-I spoke straight into the capsule from about 15 cm (6 inches).
+I spoke straight into the capsule from 15 cm (6 inches).
 The mic’s 3-layer mesh grille did a great job of nixing plosives and mouth noise.
-An external pop filter was not used.
-Sibilance was well controlled.
+Sibilance was well controlled as well.

 The tight supercardioid polar pattern made for above average off-axis rejection of sound, besting most of my mics.
 Unlike the similar SM27, the Beta 27 is ideal for recording on stages and untreated rooms.